Campervanning in Norway: Tips, Routes & Destinations for 2024

 There are also good camping aires with motorhome and campervan service points across Norway, where you can find overnight motorhome parking and services like fresh water and cassette emptying.

-Use Park4Night or BobilPlassen (bobil means motorhome in Norwegian) for up-to-date information about locations of rest areas and facilities.
+Use Park4Night or BobilPlassen (bobil means motorhome in Norwegian) for up-to-date information about the locations of rest areas and facilities.

 motorhome and campervan aire in Norway